Juan José Ferraro: Club

 Ferraro completed his youth career in Vélez Sársfield, and debuted with the team in the early 1940s.
 He holds the distinction of scoring the first goal in the Estadio José Amalfitani's history, in the inauguration friendly match that Vélez drew with River Plate 2–2.
 With Vélez, Ferraro played until 1949, helping the team return to the Argentine Primera División in 1943 by winning the second division championship.

-In 1949, Ferraro joined Boca Juniors, who was struggling to avoid relegation from the first division.
+In 1949, Ferraro joined Boca Juniors, who were struggling to avoid relegation from the first division.
 Boca paid a $500,000 Argentine peso fee, a record for Vélez at the time.
 The forward helped Boca avoid relegation, and stayed in the club until 1953, when he returned to Vélez.
 In total, he played 323 games and scored 143 goals in the Argentine Primera División with both clubs.

 Towards the end of his career, he had his only experience outside Argentina, playing in Colombia for Independiente Santa Fe.
 There, he won the Colombian First Division in 1958.